MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/index.md

 * group by-aggregates
 * join functions

 The service offers excellent data ingestion and query performance.
-It "sacrifices" the ability to do in-place updates of individual rows and cross-table constraints or transactions.
+It sacrifices the ability to do in-place updates of individual rows and cross-table constraints or transactions.
 It supplements, rather than replaces, traditional RDBMS systems for scenarios such as OLTP and data warehousing.

 Structured, semi-structured (for example, JSON-like nested types), and unstructured (free text) data are handled equally well.